 - Dry cleaning with a dust mop - Once a week wet cleaning with 0.062 l/m2 water and 0.0008 kg/m2 detergent.
-This results in the use of 3.224 l/m2\year water and 0.04 kg/m2\year detergent.
+This result in the use of 3.224 l/m2year water and 0.04 kg/m2year detergent.
 The wet cleaning takes place without power machine usage.
-Wastewater treatment of the arising wastewater from cleaning is considered.
+Waste water treatment of the arising waste water from cleaning is considered.

 The cleaning regime that is recommended in practice will be highly dependent on the use of the premises where the floor covering is installed.
 In high traffic areas more frequent cleaning will be needed compared to areas where there is low traffic.
-The use of an entrance mat of at least four steps length will reduce the cleaning frequency.
+The use of an entrance mat of at least four steps will reduce the cleaning frequency.